llvm/llvm-project/libcxx/docs/DesignDocs/ExperimentalFeatures.rst

 `Coroutines TS <https://wg21.link/N4680>`__
 -------------------------------------------
-The Coroutines TS is not yet part of a shipping standard.
+The Coroutines TS was accepted for C++20.
-We are shipping (as of v5.0) an implementation of the Coroutines TS in namespace ``std::experimental``.
+An implementation of the Coroutines TS was shipped in LLVM 5.0 in namespace ``std::experimental``, and C++20 Coroutines shipped in LLVM 14.0.
+The implementation of the Coroutines TS in ``std::experimental`` will be removed in LLVM 16.0.

 `Networking TS <https://wg21.link/N4656>`__
 -------------------------------------------